Travel Guide Customize Your Trip

 Day 4: Trip from Tal to Bagarchhap

 The destination point of the fourth day is to reach Bagarchhap from Tal.
 After crossing the Marysangdi River, you will find the stairway.
-At a distance of 1800m from Tal, you will find a small and beautiful village.
-The village is so very much influenced by Tibetan culture.
+You will find a small and beautiful village at 1800m from Tal.
+The town is so very much influenced by Tibetan culture.
 The people of that village are so homely and welcoming.
 Bagarchhap is situated at an altitude of 2160m.
-After a while of walking, you will reach Bagarchhap, it is the typical flat-roofed.
+After walking, you will reach Bagarchhap, which is the typical flat-roofed.

 Interested to Travel in Nepal?
 Make Free Inquiry !